 Want to speak to someone?
 Call us on 1800 88 21 21

-The growing international recognition and popularity of the general hospital doctor known as a ‘hospitalist’ has prompted the University of Newcastle to introduce the Master of Clinical Medicine (Leadership and Management).
+The growing international recognition and demand for doctors with generalist expertise who can provide effective and coordinated patient care across specialist disciplines, prompted the University of Newcastle to introduce the Master of Clinical Medicine (Leadership and Management).

-Providing you with an up-to-date education in clinical medicine, leadership and management, you will be prepared with the skills and knowledge to take on senior hospitalist positions in Health facilities.
+Providing you with an up-to-date education in clinical medicine, leadership and management, you will be prepared with the skills and knowledge to take on senior generalist hospital positions in Health facilities.

-Comprised of eight core courses undertaken part-time over two years, the Master of Clinical Medicine (Leadership and Management) is delivered within an experiential framework.
-The course is led and co-ordianted by a range of health service clinical leaders and the University of Newcastle’s Faculty of Health and Medicine academics.
+Comprised of eight core courses undertaken part-time over two years, the Master of Clinical Medicine (Leadership and Management) is delivered within an experiential and applied framework.
+The course is led and co -ordianted by a range of health service clinical leaders and the University of Newcastle’s Faculty of Health and Medicine academics.

 Our advanced online learning system provides you with the flexibility and support to study anytime, anywhere to balance work, life and study.
 You can successfully achieve your Master of Clinical Medicine (Leadership and Management) at a time that suits you.

 To find out more about the Master of Clinical Medicine (Leadership and Management), visit the School of Medicine and Public Health.

 Explore this page and find out if the Master of Clinical Medicine (Leadership and Management) is for you, what you will study and the career opportunities it can provide you.